theasguard/Repo/README.md

 - the resolve URL I'm being sort of lazy on resolving the all debrid auto resolve if anyone is interested in helping me I'm open to help with that.
 - make sure the urllib.request functions can either handle abstract auth errors or replace with requests.
 (I believe this is fixed)
 - remember to add the torrentdownload and 1337x scrapers after label and title sorting has been fixed for them.
+- look into the sort_keys in utils 2 to see if we can make it more robust and handle more list structures.
 - (Important) sort out the select source for the resolveurl (I think it's mostly just for all debrid I'm having the auto resolve issues with the resolveurl for full season packs)
 - finish updating the settings.xml and sorting it respectively.
 - finish the 1337x scraper (just filtering titles and episodes now)